Estimated Oral Reading Fluency (Est. ORF)

 For more information, see the Star Assessments™ for Early Literacy Technical Manual and the Star Assessments™ for Reading Technical Manual.

-Estimated Oral Reading Fluencies can be found in the following reports:
+Est. ORF can be found on the following reports: